top of page

 How long depends on two things: What level of editing is being done AND the state of the manuscript.

-Please send a sample or the entire manuscript to help us better understand the overall state of your work.
-As a rough guideline, copy-editing a full-length novel (about 80,000 words) in good shape can normally take anywhere from 4-6 weeks.
-We'll go through with you what needs to be done, how long it will take, and what it will cost.
+As a rough guideline, copy-editing a full-length novel (about 80,000 words) in good shape can normally take anywhere from 3-4 weeks.
 We price and work according to the individual project, and our rates reflect those of the EFA (Editorial Freelancers Association).

 Saying you love us?
 Ach...so much more than words ... read some of our testimonials!